aabiji/voxel/src/noise.md

 different is just the way they manipulate the frequency distributions in the audio.

 But let's at something a little bit more interesting and well known, Perlin noise.
 The algorithm behind Perlin noise is actually quite elegant.
+Note that my implementation is not optimized for the sake of clarity.

 TODO: explain how the algorithm works in detail